 Towering trees, rushing rivers, diverse habitats and a fascinating past combine to make this one of New Zealand's most remarkable forests.
 Listen to native birds while walking to a canyon, a rain-fed lagoon or the Whirinaki waterfall.

-Duration: Short walks range from 45 minutes – 4 hours return.
+Duration: Short walks range from 45-minutes to 4-hours return.

-Hot Tip: Book a DOC hut, pitch a tent or stay at the Whirinaki Recreation Camp (5 kilometres from Minginui) to make the most of your trip.
+Hot Tip: Book a DoC hut, pitch a tent or stay at the Whirinaki Recreation Camp (five-kilometres from Minginui) to make the most of your trip.

 NGĀ TAPUWAE O TOI

 Known as the ‘Footprints of Toi’, this walkway captures the essence of Whakatāne and includes historic pā sites, superb native forest, spectacular pōhutukawa stands, unsurpassed coastal views, seabird colonies, forest birds, plantation forest and rural vistas.

 Duration: 16-kilometre loop (five to seven hours) but can be broken into smaller sections (one to three hours).

 Start: From Seaview Road in Whakatāne (full track) or the Ōhope Scenic Reserve (shorter tracks).